 6. State files¶

-During a 3Di calculation the user can choose to save a state of a 3Di simulation.
-This state can be used in future calculations as a starting point.
-The state file contains a snapshot of the volume and flow conditions throughout the model.
+During a 3Di computation, the user can choose to save a state of a 3Di simulation.
+This state can be used in future simulations as an initial condition.
+The state file contains a snapshot complete flow condition of the model.

 6.1.
 Choices in saving a state file¶

-3Di allows the user to choose when to save a state file.
-There are three options currently provided for the user.
-A state can be written at:
+3Di allows the user to choose when to save a state and thereby generating a state-file.
+The three options for defining a state-file are:

-- A specific moment in date and time; This option lets the user dictate the exact date and time to save the state file.
+- A specific moment in time.
+The user dictates an exact date and time to save the state file.

-- The end of the simulation; When this option is chosen, the simulation will run until the indicated end of simulation is reached.
-Just before stopping the simulation, the state of the model is saved.
+- The end of the simulation.
+For this option, the simulation will run until the indicated end of simulation is reached.
+At the end of the simulation, the flow variables of the model are saved.

 6.2.
 Saving state files¶

-Currently, state files can only be saved when calculating via the API.
-In the API POST we can use the parameter save_states.
-When a calculation is started with the parameter save_states, the response will contain at least a status, organization_id, subgrid_id and a save_state_id.
-The save_state_id is a unique id that corresponds to the exact version of the model and the version of the calculation core and will not by applicable when either one is updated.
+Currently, state files can only be saved when the simulation is run via the API.
+In the API POST use the parameter save_states.
+When a simulation is started with the parameter save_states, the response will contain at least a status, organization_id, subgrid_id and a save_state_id.
+The save_state_id is a unique id that corresponds to the exact version of the model and the version of the computational core.
+This state will be deprecated when either one is updated.
 This means that after a new 3Di Release, a new state file should be made.
 It is recommended the add a description to the saved state, although it is optional.

 6.3.
 Finding and removing state files¶

-To use a saved state file, the user will need to find the unique id to reference to.
-The save_state_id is returned when starting a calculation, but can also be found via a user interface or API.
+A simulation is initialized with a state file, by refering to the unique id of the state file.
+The save_state_id can be found via the user interface or the API.

-To find the saved states via the API you can navigate to: 3di.lizard.net/api/v1/threedimodelsavedstates/ The page listing all the state files also contains instructions on how to delete them via API.
+To find the saved states via the API you can navigate to: API This page lists all the state files and it also contains instructions on how to use and remove them via API.

 6.4.
 Using state files¶

-To use a saved state to start a calculation with, the user should choose the parameter use_saved_state and provide the unique id.
-The calculation will start by reading the values for all variables from the saved state file and ignore initial conditions that were set in the model schematization and uses the state instead.
+To use a saved state for initializing a simulation, the user chooses the parameter use_saved_state and provides the unique save_state_id.
+The simulation will ignore the initial conditions that were defined in the model schematization and uses the state instead.